sonata-nfv/son-install/README.md

 * cd son-install
 * ansible-playbook son-cmud.yml -e "ops=[CREATE/MANAGE/UPGRADE/DESTROY] environ=[SP/INTGR/QUAL/DEMO] pop=[NCSRD|ALABS] distro=[trusty|xenial|Core] action=[START/STOP/STATUS/TEST] svc=[ALL/GTK/MANO/IFTA]"

-NOTE: if the infrastructure deployment is not quick enough, then a timeout will expire, stoping the playbook run.
-As a workaround, repeat the run - eg:
+NOTE1: if the infrastructure deployment is not quick enough, then a timeout will expire, stoping the playbook run.
+As a workaround, just repeat the run - eg:
 * ansible-playbook son-cmud.yml -e "ops=create environ=sp" --limit @/home/ubuntu/son-install/son-cmud.retry

 NOTE2: depending on the performance of your infrastructure deployment and the download time to get package updates, this run could spent from 30 to 60 minutes.

-### Pre-configuration
+#### Pre-configuration

-Create the hidden file with credentials for Openstack tenant authentication
-* ~/.config/openstack/vault_[POP]_[ENV].yaml

 Create the hidden file with available Openstack clouds to connect [os_client_config](http://docs.openstack.org/developer/os-client-config/)
 * ~/.config/openstack/clouds.yaml

-Select the environment you want to deploy in 'ansible.cfg':<br>
+Select the environment you want to deploy in 'ansible.cfg' (default: "inventory = environments/sp"):<br>
 * inventory = environments/'ENV'
 or set the 'ENV' environmental variable - example:
-* export ENV=SP
+* export environ=SP

-### Example to CREATE a new platform from the scratch
+#### Example to CREATE a new platform from the scratch

 To deploy a new Service Platform (SP) to the Openstack VIM at Altice Labs on top of CentOS 7:
 * ansible-playbook son-cmud.yml -e 'ops=create environ=sp pop=alabs distro=Core'